These saucy, oven-baked Country Style Ribs are the most incredible comfort food, and they’re so easy to make right in your oven.

 - After seasoning, place ribs in a single layer on your foil lined baking dish.

-- Cover ribs tightly with foil and bake at 300°F. Set timer for 2 hours cooking time.
+- Cover seasoned ribs tightly with foil and bake at 300°F in a preheated oven.
+Set timer for 2 hours cooking time.

 - After baking for 2 hours, uncover the ribs (be careful because the steam will be very hot) Then, DRAIN OFF the liquid from the baking dish.
 (Don't worry… these country style ribs look kind of gross and at this point… Don’t worry, next time they come out of the oven, they'll be tender and beautiful!)